bigcloudcms/bigcloudcms/readme.txt

- Thank you for purchasing BigCloudCMS  Theme!
+ Thank you for purchasing Virtue Premium Theme!

 -------------------------------------------------------
-    BigCloudCMS Theme Licensing:
+    Virtue Theme Licensing:
 -------------------------------------------------------

-BigCloudCMS Theme itself is licensed under the General Public License V3
+Virtue Theme itself is licensed under the General Public License V3

-However the following premium plugins that are bundled with bigcloudcms are not licensed under the theme but have their own license.
+However the following premium plugins that are bundled with virtue are not licensed under the theme but have their own license.
-These plugins have been purchased for the use in the BigCloudCMS Theme only.
+These plugins have been purchased for the use in the Virtue Theme only.
 Refer to each license in the plugin files.
 - The Revolution Slider (Licensed URL: http://codecanyon.net/licenses/regular) This slider can only be used on one domain per purchase of a theme.
 For more domains you can purchase another single site license here: http://codecanyon.net/item/slider-revolution-responsive-wordpress-plugin/
 - The Cylcone Slider
 - Isotope Jquery Plugin